 Attendee Guide with best practices (1 copy/volunteer)

-Swing Left Overview Flyer to give to voters at the door (10/ volunteer)
+Swing Left Overview Flyer to give to voters at the door (10 copies/ volunteer)

 Maps for each volunteer with assigned streets (instructions in step 3 above))

-All the material you'll need during your canvass can also be found at swingleft.org/canvassing-resources.
+All the materials your canvassers will need can also be found at swingleft.org/canvassing-resources.